CivicActions/nebula/security/CONTINOUS_MONITORING.md

 This configuration includes:
 * deploying the application onto 18F's FISMA-READY Ubuntu LTS (See: https://github.com/fisma-ready/ubuntu-lts)
-* automated SCAP scanning of the server
+* automated scanning with SCAP
 * identification of vulnerability feeds
 * monitoring of server status